Social Science Bachelor's Degree

 - Youth counselor

-Learn more about possible careers in interdisciplinary social science.
+Learn more about possible careers in social science.

 Kansas State University is accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools.

-The interdisciplinary social science bachelor's degree is offered through the K-State College of Arts and Sciences.
+The social science bachelor's degree is offered through the K-State College of Arts and Sciences.